electerious/Rosid/docs/Writing a handler.md

 ]
 ```

+Skip the definition of `module.exports.cache` to disable caching for your handler.

 ## 4. Distribution

 Handlers should be distributed through npm.
 The recommended prefix is `rosid-handler-` and the `package.json` of your handler should at least contain the tags `rosid` and `handler`.